 In order for a score to appear on the credential the student must post a passing score for the relevant skill area.
-This passing score is set by your System Administrator (default is 70%).
-You can view this score on the assignment screen for the program, or on the credential report page.
+This passing score is set by your System Administrator.
+You can view this score on the assignment screen for the program, or on the summary report page.

-Depending on how you make the assignment (a bundle or manually), the user may have additional opportunities to get a better score.
+Depending on how you make the assignment (a subscription or manually), the user may have additional opportunities to get a better score.

-- If you are using a bundle, any skill that is not passed on the pre-assessment is automatically assigned to the user via the Skill Enhancement.
+- If you are using a subscription, any skill that is not passed on the pre-assessment is automatically assigned to the user via the Skill Enhancement.
 This allows the user to learn about the skill and see if they can get a better score.
-In the Skill Enhancement, the Post-Assessment (which is comprised of the last 8 questions) is the only score that counts towards the credential.
+In the Skill Enhancement, the Post-Assessment is the only score that counts towards the credential.
 Think of this as the final test.

 - The Credential shows the highest passing score the user achieved.
 For example, if the user takes the map twice, and they score better the second time, the second score will be used.
 If they score better the first time, the first score will be used.